 4. Any 4th grade student who wishes to ride a bicycle or walk to school must have a note signed by a parent or guardian; one note for the year is sufficient.
-Each school principal establishes guidelines specific to their school in the interest of student safety.
-Permission may be suspended at any time for infraction of rules, by the school and/or township officials due to hazardous road conditions, or in an effort to maintain safety of the students.
+Permission may be suspended at any time for infraction of rules, by the school and/or township officials due to hazardous road conditions, in an effort to maintain safety of the students.